 Telecoms, radiocomms and broadcasting equipment: international trade regulations

-Regulations to follow including import licensing, CE marking, electromagnetic compatibility and electrical safety.
+Regulations that importers or exporters need to follow including import licensing, electromagnetic compatibility and electrical safety.

 See the guide for help with classifying audio and video equipment.

-Regulations, charges or other restrictions may apply to telecoms, radiocomms and broadcasting equipment exports as they leave the UK and when they arrive at their destination country.
+Regulations, charges or other restrictions may apply to telecoms, radiocomms and broadcasting equipment exports when they leave the UK and arrive at their destination country.
 It’s important you research both ends of the transaction.